odea-project/qAlgorithms/report/report.md

 individual scans.
 Within each scan, data points are ordered by m/z in increasing order.
 These functions primarily exist for testing purposes since the qBinning module is designed to accept centroided data from the previous step in the qAlgorithms pipeline.
-=> the user specified error is NOT in ppm, and must be defined per centroid ßßß However, when the user specifies an error (in ppm), it is used instead of the centroid error for all following operations.
+If used to read in data, an error has to be specified for each centroid.
+If the error is supposed to be a certain ppm of the mass, a dummy value suffices since this is handled in **makeCumError**.
 This function returns a boolean to indicate if it executed successfully.
 ```@todo one line of example in code style, same for others```